zarkatech/Migrate-Distribution-Groups/README.md

 * $BatchName = short string to identify batch process, log, or export content.
 * $MailGroupsAuditFile = path and filename of refined mail group audit data
 * $IncludeStaticGroupMembers = $true / $false
-* $IncludeNestedGroupMembers = $true / false
+* $IncludeNestedGroupMembers = $true / $false
-* $IncludeDynamicGroupMembers = $true / false
+* $IncludeDynamicGroupMembers = $true / $false
-* $IncludePublicFolderMembers = $true /false
+* $IncludePublicFolderMembers = $true / $false

 STEP 4: PRE-STAGE SHADOW GROUPS

-Pre-staging shadow groups in the target environment is optional and not required for successful mail group migrations.
+Pre-staging shadow groups in the target environment is optional and not required for mail group migrations.
 However, staging shadow groups may offer benefits under certain circumstances.
 Shadow groups use temporary name, alias, and email address attributes to stage hidden mail groups alongside the production groups which can be cut-over quickly by simply renaming those attributes.
 However, any changes to production groups while shadow groups are staged will be lost during the cut-over.

 Run “Create-TargetShadowGroups.ps1” script if pre-staging shadow groups is strategically desirable or technically warranted.
 Script offers the following preference variables which can be toggled or customized depending on scenario requirements:
 * $BatchName = short string to identify batch process, log, or export content.